Rightpoint/RZUtils/README.md

 ### RZTelprompt

-Makes NSURLRequest phone calls that use telprompt by making a tel request to a static UIView, which in turn privately calls telprompt.
+Makes NSURLRequest phone calls that use telprompt by making a tel request to a static UIWebView, which in turn privately calls telprompt.
 This gives you the benifits of using telprompt without calling it from UIApplication where it is not specifically supported by Apple.

 #### RZTweenSpirit